ehsanhzw/simple_object_classification/README.md

 - Learning Rate: Experimenting with different learning rates.
 Worth a shot, in the future tests.
 Learning rate that's too high or too low can lead to low accuracy.
 - Loss Function: Checking that an appropriate loss function is used for the classification task or not.
 - Optimizer: Different optimizers can lead to different results.
 I used Adam, but other options to check are RMSprop, SGD with momentum, or some others.
+- Early stopping: Meaning that we stop as soon as loss started to grow steadily.
+This is not included yet, but from the performance plots, we can estimate the number of epochs to achieve the best accuracy.
+I will include this in the future to make the training process more active.
 ### Evaluation and Validation
 - Cross-Validation: Using cross-validation to ensure that results are consistent across different splits of the dataset.
 ### Fixing Probable Overfit